 It prides itself on providing the best thoroughbred racing in Country New South Wales, with the highest quality facilities for trainers and horses alike.

-Goulburn has hosted the South East Country Championships six times and will stage the Southern Wild Card for the third time in 2025.
+Goulburn has hosted the South East Country Championships six times and will stage the Southern Wild Card for the fourth time in 2026.